 We still need equations for the lapse function $\alpha$ and the radial metric $A$.
 For the radial metric we use the Hamiltonian constraint, which in spherical symmetry and with our coordinate choices reduces to:

-with $\rho$ the energy density.
 The equation for the lapse comes from our choice of using the areal radius, which in turn implies that the angular component of the extrinsic curvature has to vanish for all time, which through the ADM equations leads to the so-called ``polar-areal" gauge condition that takes the form:

-Notice that the equations for $\alpha$ and $A$ above have matter terms on the right hand side corresponding to the energy density $\rho$ and the component $S^r_r$ of the stress tensor.
+Notice that the equations for $\alpha$ and $A$ above have matter terms on the right-hand side corresponding to the energy density $\rho$ and the component $S^r_r$ of the stress tensor.
 Using now equations~\eqref{eq:energydensity} and~\eqref{eq:stresstensor} one can show that in our case those quantities reduce to:

-As a final comment, equation~\eqref{eq:aprime} above has terms on the right hand side that involve derivatives of $\alpha$ and $A$.
+As a final comment, equation~\eqref{eq:aprime} above has terms on the right-hand side that involve derivatives of $\alpha$ and $A$.
 But we can substitute those derivatives using the equations for $\alpha$ and $A$ that we just found, so that the equation for $a$ now becomes:

-The final system of equations that we need to solve for ($A,\alpha,F,a$) is then~\eqref{EDO-A}, \eqref{EDO-alpha}, \eqref{EDO-F} and~\eqref{EDO-a}, with $e$ given by~\eqref{eq:e-solution}.
+The final system of equations that we need to solve for ($A,\alpha,F,a$) is then~\eqref{EDO-F}, \eqref{EDO-A}, \eqref{EDO-alpha} and~\eqref{EDO-a}, with $e$ given by~\eqref{eq:e-solution}.